By: Michael Rice

-The schools are highly recognized and regarded throughout the state, and the super laidback lifestyle continues to be a major draw towards this part of Southern California.
-It’s home to tons of parks, miles of hiking trails, and the beauty of the surrounding mountain vistas certainly add to its appeal.
+The schools are highly recognized and regarded throughout the state, and the super laidback lifestyle continues to be a major draw towards this part of SoCal.
+It’s home to several parks, miles of hiking trails, and the beauty of the surrounding mountain vistas certainly add to its appeal.

 Oak Park breaks down into two distinct sections